What Can *You* Make From Three Bath Towels?

 Check out how nicely this robe is made.
 The pattern is perfectly centered front and back, and across the shoulders.
 It's constructed kimono-style, and I'd guess the zipper was added after the towels had been joined.
 Don't you love how the brown stripe forms the side, underarm, and empire waist seams?
 Smooth cotton strengthens and protects the neck edge, and Dorothy added a tassel to the zipper pull.

 I wondered how this interesting robe had come to be.
 Had Dorothy seen the towels in a store and inspiration struck?
 Did she repurpose towels tossed aside when she redecorated the bath?
 And had she come up with the design on her own, or perhaps seen the project in a women's magazine, or used an actual pattern?
 Which came first -- the boldly patterned towels or the idea for the robe?

 My husband looked at me funny when I announced, in all seriousness, "I'll just go back and ask her!"
 Quickly realizing the absurdity of my statement, I was once again struck by the disarming experience of missing someone I have never, and will never, know.
 It's happened so many times now, you'd think I'd be used to it.
 But I'm not.
 How I wish I could talk to Dorothy, and Elizabeth, and Mrs. Miller, and others I've yet to share with you.
 Instead, I must be content admiring and enjoying their beautiful, quirky, wonderful clothes.

-Update: Our friend Jody, at Couture Allure, showed us this free pattern, pointing out that robes of this sort were popular in the late 60s and early 70s, in various lengths.
+Update: Our friend Jody (of the beloved and now-defunct Couture Allure), showed us this free pattern, pointing out that robes of this sort were popular in the late 60s and early 70s, in various lengths.
 Makes sense, as this would fit right in with all the crochet, macrame, and decoupage popular at the time.
 Still, I'd say that Dorothy's version takes the project from hippie chick to homespun chic!